 This course is the first year of a two-year program.
-The program introduces students to the process of successful public speaking and the technology needed for all phases of TV Production.
-Students research and execute various speech types (informative, persuasive, demonstration, etc.) and then transfer that knowledge into television performance.
-Students will gain hands-on experience operating all of the equipment in our professional television studio.
+The program introduces students to the process of successful team building and the technology needed for all phases of TV Production.
+Students will gain hands-on experience operating all of the equipment in our professional television studio, including computers, monitors, cameras, mics, lighting, audio board, switcher, prompter, graphics, and streaming software.
+They will also learn how to film and edit various types of videos in preparation of making their own features that will air on Steele News Live.

-TV Communication Technology 12 Credit: 3 Grade: 12
+TV Communication Technology 12

-Length: 36 weeks, 3 consecutive periods
+Credit: 3 Grade: 12 Length: 36 weeks, 3 consecutive periods